ryvnlee/Web-Inventory-Application/README.md

 -Added getters for the "maxInv" variable in Part.java on lines 93 and 97\
 -Added setters for the "minInv" variable in Part.java on lines 95 and 99\
 -Created "isValidInventory" method in Part.java on lines 127-129\
--Created conditional statement using "isValidInventory" method to generate error message for invalid inventory in AddInhousePartController.java on lines 43-46\
+-Created a conditional statement using "isValidInventory" method to generate error message for invalid inventory in AddInhousePartController.java on lines 43-46\
--Created conditional statement using "isValidInventory" method to generate error message for invalid inventory in AddOutsourcedPartController.java on lines 44-47\
+-Created a conditional statement using "isValidInventory" method to generate error message for invalid inventory in AddOutsourcedPartController.java on lines 44-47\
 -Added max and min inventory values for each of my sample parts inventory in BootStrapData.java on lines 49-50, 58-59, 67-68, 76-77, and 85-86\
 -Added additional text inputs for both max and min inventory values in InhousePartForm.html on lines 29-33\
 -Added additional text inputs for both max and min inventory values in OutsourcedPartForm.html on lines 30-34\